-LinkedIn is one of the most powerful job search platforms on the internet and is a must for anyone serious about advancing their career or speeding up their job hunt.
-Here are five different ways to find a new job on LinkedIn.
+LinkedIn is one of the most powerful job search platforms on the internet and is a must-have for anyone serious about advancing their career or speeding up their job hunt.
+Here are six different ways to find a new job on LinkedIn.

 1. Search LinkedIn Jobs

 The first stop is the most obvious one.
-Browse the board at LinkedIn Jobs to search for positions in your area.
-Use the built in filters like Date Posted, Experience Level, Under 10 Applicants, and others to hone your search.
+Browse the job board at LinkedIn Jobs to search for relevant positions in your area.
+Use the built in filters like Date Posted, Experience Level, Under 10 Applicants, and others to help you hone your search.

-Have LinkedIn automatically recommend jobs for you by filling out your Career Interests section.
+You can also have LinkedIn automatically recommend jobs for you by filling out your Career Interests section.
 Specify job titles, cities, industries, and company sizes you’re most interested in and discreetly signal to recruiters that you’re available.
 You’ll receive notifications about roles that fit your selected criteria to make the search easier.

 2. Optimize Your Profile for LinkedIn Search

 87% of recruiters use LinkedIn as part of their process, according to Jobvite.
 Job seekers can get their attention by creating a LinkedIn profile optimized for LinkedIn search.